solana-validators/solana-validator-guidebook/docs/solana-introduction/solana-introduction.md

 ---
-id: solana-introduction
+id: solana-validator-guidebook-introduction
 slug: /
 ---

-# Solana Validator Guidebook Introduction
+# Solana Validator Guidebook

 The _Solana Validator Guidebook_ is a reference and getting started guide for operators of consensus validators and RPCs.
 The guide is only meant as a suggestion of common best practices, so be sure to read the [official solana docs](https://docs.solana.com/) for more detail.